dancer1325/jakartaee-tutorial/src/main/antora/modules/supporttechs/pages/batch-processing/Submitting Jobs to the Batch Runtime/README.md

 ---

 # Notes
-* All the related examples are in 'javaee-tutorial examples' under '/batch' folder
+* All the related examples are in 'javaee-tutorial examples' OR 'jakartaee-tutorial-examples' under '/batch' folder